No booking fees on the app

 Glasgow Queen Street to Edinburgh (Waverley) train travel guide

-Travelling by train from Glasgow Queen Street to Edinburgh (Waverley) is efficient and offers a scenic and comfortable experience.
-With frequent departures from Glasgow Queen Street, you can reach Edinburgh (Waverley) in just 47m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Glasgow Queen Street to Edinburgh (Waverley) is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Glasgow Queen Street, you can arrive at Edinburgh (Waverley) in just 57m, making it a quick and convenient option for travelling between these two places.

 Planning and booking